 ACP's initiatives often focus on a national level, which currently include facilitating dialogue within and across secular and religious worldviews in Israel and Palestine, conflicts over water infrastructure in Libya, and providing support to the Sudan Peace-Process.
-In addition, the ACP is addressing regional challenges, such as through a dialogue addressing US-Iranian strategic competition in Iraq.
+In addition, the ACP is addressing regional challenges, such as through a dialogue on inclusive security in the Gulf.
 At the same time, the ACP is also addressing conflicts on a local level, such questions of societal cohesion in the Ninewa Governorate in Iraq.
 Closer to home, the ACP is facilitating dialogue and facilitating conflict resolution at the request of stakeholders within its neighboring communities.

 The ACP's engagement in conflict contexts is informed by its interdisciplinary and multi-track know-how and experience.
 With each initiative, the ACP develops a context-specific approach that is designed and redesigned based on ongoing dialogues with conflict stakeholders and local project partners.
 The experienced team at the ACP draws on its diverse network of international experts, while also engaging with experts and key stakeholders from the conflict contexts themselves, including insider mediators, researchers, as well as political, religious, and civil society leaders.